How to Have Conversations About Money Without a Fight

 Zig Ziglar said, “If you aim at nothing, you will hit it every time.”
 I think many couples know this from experience.
 Healthy financial conversations focus on more than just solving problems.
 While every financial plan is going to have bumps in the road, problem-solving is only one tiny piece of a much bigger picture.
 Happy couples talk about everything.
 This includes money.

 Robert Kyosaki and Danielle Town have a slight edge over the rest of us because money talk was part of their upbringing.
 Like children who grew up in bilingual homes, these two had the opportunity to soak up the language of money like a sponge.
-Children’s brains are wired differently than an adult’s—which is why they pick up language so effortlessly.
+Children’s brains are wired differently than adults—which is why they pick up language so effortlessly.
 As children age, the unused neuropathways drop off, and the used ones solidify.
 Although this explanation is simplistic, it paints a great picture for parents.
 Kids can and should be exposed to money talk.
 After all, they are going to eventually spend money, right?Kids can and should be exposed to money talk.
 After all, they are going to eventually spend money, right?#MoneyTalk #Parenting and #Finances Click To Tweet

 Have money conversations open and often.
 Talking about saving, spending, good deals, staying on budget, dreams, desires, hopes, fears, and new financial learnings will make money talk feel normal.
-What if a primary goal of financial conversations is to connect, share insights, and experiment with new money ideas?
+What if the primary goal of financial conversations is to connect, share insights, and experiment with new money ideas?
 Just imagine how much easier these money conversations would be!

 Of course, money isn’t everything.
 The end goal isn’t to become consumed by these conversations.
 But couples shouldn’t fear them either.
 Instead, it’s to act like an MBA student.
 If you’re studying business in college, then money talk is normal.